gabrielblain/CropWaterBalance/README.md

 ## DataForCWB: Data for Water Balance Accounting.

-Daily meteorological data from a weather station in Campinas, Brazil and other parameters required for calculating the crop water balance.
+Daily meteorological data from a weather station in Campinas, Brazil and other parametres required for calculating the crop water balance.
 The meteorological data belongs to the Agronomic Institute of the state of Sao Paulo.

 ## Usage